 The “One-Minute Club” Note-Naming Challenge is a program that focuses on the skill of naming and playing the notes on the music staff in one minute or less.

-One of the nice things about a program like this is there is quite a bit of flexibility in implementing it in a way that supports the way you approach teaching note names.
+One of the nice things about this program is there is quite a bit of flexibility in implementing it in a way that supports the way you approach teaching note names.
 This post will look at six items to consider when setting up this challenge in your own studio, including goals, timeline, levels, rules, tracking, and rewards.

-In this post, I’ll share details on how I’ve approached all of these points in my studio, seven really good tips to help students reach their potential during the challenge, recommend a few favorite flashcard sets, and share a free download to help you get started!
+I’ll also share some really good bonus tips to help students reach their potential during the challenge, recommend a few favorite flashcard sets, and share a free download to help you get started!

 - Approach note-reading in an intentional and progressive manner.